The 9th IEEE International Workshop on Software Certification

 The WoSoCer workshop is a forum to discuss novel solutions for the assessment and certification of software in critical systems, and to promote their adoption through industrial and academic research projects.

 We welcome contributions related to any area of critical software systems and certification.
-In addition, this edition of the workshop encourages contributions to a special theme currently of high relevance: the certification for railway software systems of the future (including automatic train operation, predictive maintenance, railways software security, etc.).
+In addition, this edition of the workshop encourages contributions to a special theme currently of high relevance: the certification for railways software systems of the future (including automatic train operation, predictive maintenance, railways software security, etc.).

 Topics of interest include (but are not limited to):